UAmsterdam/IR/CRF_raw_data/README.md

-# CRF Model for Text Classification
+# CRF Model for Text Classification on RAW DATA

-This repository contains code for training, evaluating, and testing a Conditional Random Field (CRF) model for text classification tasks.
-The project is structured to facilitate data loading, feature extraction, model training, and evaluation.
+This folder contains code for training, evaluating, and testing a Conditional Random Field (CRF) model for text classification tasks.
+The experiment is structured to facilitate data loading, feature extraction, model training, and evaluation.
+In this experiemnt, we have used raw sentences instead of pre-computed features(shared by Adam).

 ## Code Structure